NietoDeveloper/MedicalCenterAppointment/README.md

 PIs.
     React Router: Provides route protection and navigation within the application.
     Redux: Manages session data such as user profiles and authentication status.
-    Axios and React Query: Efficiently consume backend APIs for seamless data retrieval and manipulation.
-    Tailwind CSS: Utilized for styling and enhancing the overall user experience.
+    Axios and React Query: Efficiently consume backend APIs for styling and enhancing the overall user experience.

 ## Created by  Manuel Nieto